Phillezi/kthcloud-cli/README.md

 #### Mac and Linux

-For mac and linux there is a installation script that can be ran to install the cli.
+For Mac and Linux there is a installation script that can be ran to install the cli.

-**Prerequistes**
+##### Prerequisites

 - bash
 - curl